 If you have room for a bucket or shoebox, then you have room for a worm bin in your home.
 This is perfect for urban dwellers who may not have space for a compost tumbler or other large device.
 Making a worm bin is just as easy as it sounds: combine a few simple ingredients and add some easy to buy worms.
-You... will then have a place to add your kitchen scraps and turn them into luscious fertilizer for anything you grow.
-Here are my top 5 items for creating a healthy worm bin.
+You will then have a place to add your kitchen scraps and turn them into luscious fertilizer for anything you grow.
+Here are five essential items for creating a healthy worm bin.

 01 of 05

-There are a number of informative books on composting.
+There are several informative books on composting.
 An excellent book to get started, The Idiot's Guide To Composting, is a great place to start.

 From the author's sense of humor to depth of knowledge on the subject of composting, this book will help you understand how simple it can be, and how important the few basics rules are to follow.
 There is an extensive section on worm composting, which walks you through the concept of cultivating and keeping a worm bin.